International Affairs (IA) is offered only as a dual major; therefore, it must be combined with another major.

 Minimum Requirements for Acceptance to the IA Major

 To be considered for acceptance into the IA program, students must have a minimum overall GPA of 3.00 and a minimum GPA of 3.00 in their other major.
 Students must maintain the minimum College and department GPA and at least a 3.00 average in the IA courses to remain in the program.
-Meeting the minimum requirements does not guarantee acceptance to the program; the Director and advisors have the final say on whether a student will be admitted to IA.
+Meeting the minimum requirements does not guarantee acceptance to the program; the Chair and advisors have the final say on whether a student will be admitted to IA.

 When To Apply

 Students are encouraged to apply for IA between the second semester of their first year and the middle of the second semester of their sophomore year.
 First-year students who are accepted into the program will be assigned a provisional standing until the completion of the spring semester of the first year.
-At that time the Director and advisors will review the student's performance and decide whether or not to grant permanent standing.
+At that time the Chair and advisors will review the student's performance and decide whether or not to grant permanent standing.